Arithmetic Fourier transforms over finite fields: generic vanishing, convolution, and equidistribution: Weakly unramified characters

 \begin{definition}[Weakly unramified characters] Let $M$ be an object of $\Pp(G)$.
 A character $\chi \in \charg{G}$ is said to be \emph{weakly unramified} for~$M$ if the following holds:

-We denote by $\wunram{M}$\nomenclature{$\wunram{M}$}{the set of weakly unramified characters for~$M$} the set of weakly unramified characters for~$M$. \end{definition}
+We denote by $\wunram{M}$\nomenclature[$X$]{$\wunram{M}$}{set of weakly unramified characters for~$M$} the set of weakly unramified characters for~$M$. \end{definition}

-\begin{remark} The terminology is suggested by analogy with the case of the additive group, in which the characters for which generic vanishing holds correspond to points at which the Fourier transform is lisse.
-However, we will see that the generic vanishing condition is not in general strong enough to obtain the properties we seek (namely, that the assignment $M\mapsto \rmH^0_c(G_{\bar{k}},M_{\chi})$ defines a fiber functor on a suitable category of perverse sheaves on $G_{\bar{k}}$).
-We will introduce unramified characters in Definition~\ref{def:unramified-fibfunct}, as well as the variant of Frobenius-unramified characters in Definition~\ref{def-funram}. \end{remark}
+\begin{remark} (1) The terminology is suggested by analogy with the case of the additive group, in which the characters for which generic vanishing holds correspond to points at which the Fourier transform is lisse.
+However, we will see that the generic vanishing condition is not in general strong enough to obtain the properties we seek (namely, that the assignment $M\mapsto \rmH^0_c(G_{\bar{k}},M_{\chi})$ defines a fiber functor on a suitable tannakian category of perverse sheaves on $G_{\bar{k}}$), see Remark \ref{rem-unram-ex3} and Example \ref{ex-non-unram}.
+We will introduce unramified characters in Definition~\ref{def:unramified-fibfunct}, as well as the variant of Frobenius-unramified characters in Definition~\ref{def-funram}.

+(2) Since~$G$ is not proper in general, the condition on the cohomology groups with support is not implied by the one on the cohomology groups without support. \end{remark}

 With this definition, we can reformulate the Stratified Generic Vanishing Theorem~\ref{thm-gen-vanish} as follows:

 \begin{theorem} The subset $\wunram{M} \subset \charg{G}$ of weakly unramified characters for an object~$M$ of~$\Pp(G)$ is generic. \end{theorem}